Singularities of the moduli space of level curves: The singularities of the moduli space of level curves

 where $\delta(\nu_p^k)$ is $C^0(\Gamma(\nu_p^{k});\pmmu_{p^{e_p-k+1}}) \to C^1(\Gamma(\nu_p^{k});\pmmu_{p^{e_p-k+1}}).$ More explicitly, set

 then, the group $G_{\pmb \nu}(\Gamma;\pmmu_\ell)$ decomposes as

 and has order $\frac1\ell \prod_{p\mid \ell} p^{\#V_p}$ for $V_p=\sqcup_{k=1}^{e_p} V(\nu_p^k)$.

 \end{lemma} \begin{remark} For $\ell$ prime, we recover \eqref{eq:imiso}: \eqref{eq:verticessetscontraction} reads $V(\nu)\to \{\bullet\}$, we get $\al_p^1=\#V(\nu)-1$.
 (Note that Kronecker delta does not occur in the formula for the elementary divisors $\al_p^k$.) \end{remark} \begin{example} We consider the dual graph $\Gamma$ in Figure \ref{fig:dualgraphcrible} of a level-$8$ curve.
 The multiplicities assigned to each oriented edge define a cocycle $M\in \ker\partial$.
-We have $\mathfrak{P}=\{2\}$.
+Here, $2$ is the only prime divisor of $\ell$.
 In Figure \ref{fig:truncatedval}, we write next to each edge $e$ the value of $\nu_2(e)$.
 Then, in Figure \ref{fig:graphscontraction}, we show the corresponding contractions.
 We observe that, in this case, at each step the number of vertices decreases by $1$.
 Therefore, by Lemma \ref{tsohg}, we compute $\al_2^k=1$ for $k=1,2,3$.
 We finally obtain $64$ ghosts

 that can be spanned by ghosts of order $2$, $4$ and $8$ corresponding to the $\pmmu_8$-valued symmetric functions in $S_{\pmb \nu}(\Gamma,\pmmu_8)$ displayed in Fig. \ref{fig:generators} (in order to simplify the notation we specify $8$th roots of unity with respect to a chosen primitive root $\xi_8$ of unity: we write integers mod $8$ next to each edge).
 We check the corollary stated in the introduction: there are $9$ vertices in $\Gamma(\nu_2^3), \Gamma(\nu_2^2),$ and $\Gamma(\nu_2^1)$ and there are $2^{9}/8$ (\emph{i.e.} $64$) ghosts. \end{example}